 Staying in the busy city of Kuala Lumpur gives me not only stress but constant and terrible headaches.
 Lately, starting from October, the rain here keeps pouring like there’s no tomorrow and it’s getting harder and harder to get my laundry to dry.
 At the office, I finally can get some rest after the hectic month of September when the radio surveys was running.
 So, Fann & I took the liberty to travel down south to Bali in the month of October.
 It’s my first time to Bali.

 We got our tickets during the Big Sale from Air Asia about 10 months earlier.
 Traffic to buy the tickets were overwhelming.
 We started our big adventure to the Air Asia website at the launch at 12am.
 After around 2 hours and using 2 of our computers and 6 browsers, we managed to get into the booking area.
 Only to find that our Banks in Malaysia cannot make any transactions from 12am to 6am.
 It was a total waste and we were such idiots not knowing such basic knowledge.
 At 5:30am, we woke up and we managed to book our tickets for Bali.
 We were so happy but too tired to even go on to work in the morning.
+Well e visa Kosovo are very kind for any kind of help related to the visa

 Anyways, on the 26th of October, we could finally enjoy our 5 day vacation to the beautiful island of Bali.
 HOLIDAY MOOD ON!
 We boarded our plane in the evening and the flight took about 3 hours.
 Once we reached the Bali Airport Denpasar, I noticed that it looked a lot like Kuching’s old airport.
 After getting through the immigration, we continued to the luggage conveyor belt.
 Our luggages were already taken and put on floor.
+The Las Vegas employment immigration lawyer helps you in the immigration for the employment.

 Once we found our luggage, a couple of friendly porters welcomed us to Bali and helped us to carry our small luggages.
 I was surprised and my first impression of Bali was this place feels pretty friendly.
 However, after we crossed the scanner, the porters stopped and asked us for ‘tips’.
 We wanted to give them about 10,000 rupiahs each, but they rejected and asked for 200,000 rupiahs!
 I was baffled and was really confused.
 As they got pretty aggressive, I gave them only 100,000 rupiahs and we quickly left the scene.
 My impression started to change when I felt we have been cheated right after touch down.